-Professor Richard Green (Dept Computer Science and Software Engineering, University of Canterbury) heads UC Computer Vision with teaching and research interests in computer vision including an emphasis on AI-based real-time 3D reconstruction and tracking, particularly with application to robots (land/UAVs/underwater) and precision agriculture.
+Professor Richard Green (Dept Computer Science and Software Engineering, University of Canterbury) heads UC Computer Vision with teaching and research interests in computer vision including an emphasis on AI including real-time 3D reconstruction and tracking, particularly with application to robots (land/UAVs/underwater) and precision agriculture.
 Prior to joining academia in 2004, he successfully led the research, development and commercialisation of branch banking software to the international banking industry from his own start up company of 50 staff in Australia and eventually sold the IP to a multi-national computer corporation.

 Since 2004 Professor Richard Green has been lecturing in computer science at the University of Canterbury (UC) after running his own successful 50 staff software company in Sydney (sold to a multinational).
 With over 200 refereed publications, Richard heads the UC Computer Vision Research Lab (UC Vision) with an emphasis on AI and machine learning for computer vision (autonomous robots, drones, underwater robots, human movement).
 Richard also co-chairs the NZ AI Researchers Association and leads UC AI (Research Cluster).